oxcompsoc/learntocode/session3/Notes.md

     You have inputted the maximum allowed number of integers.
 Goodbye!
     ```

 5. Create a "pick from a list" block of code that only accepts an input from 1 to some number.
-    ```
+(You can pick the number.)
+    ```bash
+    # Here the code is set to accept inputs from 1 to 5.
     Please choose an option: 9
     That is not an option.
 Please try again: wow
     That is not an option.
 Please try again: 2